 Having said that, it is sad to see that the teens who left the graffiti – probably from nearby Gull Bay First Nation – are so disconnected from their traditional culture that they would deface a site like Echo Rock.
 Since the hundreds of pictograph sites scattered across the Canadian Shield, many difficult to get to but some like Echo Rock easily reached by motorboat, cannot all be guarded, another approach is necessary.

-In the end, there is only one thing can protect these sites and that is education.
+In the end, there is only one thing that can protect these sites and that is education.
 The Echo Rock graffiti represent a “teachable moment’ for the elders nearby who are entrusted with the preservation of key aspects of their traditional culture, even as their young people try to figure out their place in a very different world.

 Heading For Wabinosh Bay:

 Our visit to Echo Rock done, we paddled north past our campsite into a noticeable north wind.
 Paddling to Wabinosh Bay was promising to be a solid day of tough paddling!

 Just north of the campsite is a bay rimmed with a nice sand beach.
 We paddled in to take a look, wondering about the availability of campsites above the sand.
 We found a couple of potential spots but had to agree that we had made the right choice with the previous night’s campsite with its nice flat spot 4 meters above the water and better views.